Devan-R-Mapp/MakeChangeProject/README.md

 ### Week 1 Homework for Skill Distillery

-##
+## Description

-Cash register simulator.
-TODO: finish this
+Cash register simulator. to use simply enter the price of the item and then enter the amount given for the item.

 ##Technologies/Skills Used